 Going back to that chat on flabby arms – this is the best exercise to fight that!!
 Triceps-targeting workouts will keep the muscles of your upper arm toned so arm flab can be a thing of the past.
 Balancing these out with biceps workouts is definitely key to getting those lean looking arms – so make sure to do a bit of both.

 How to do it: Sit on the edge of a very sturdy bench or chair with your hands on either side of your hips.
 With your knees bent and planted on the floor a few feet in front of you, lift yourself off the bench so that you’re holding yourself in front of it.
 Keeping your arms parallel to each, lower your butt down until your elbows come to a 90˚ angle, and push back up, straightening your arms.
-Aim for 15 repetitions, rest, and repeat.
+Aim for at least 15 repetitions.

 Extra challenge: Extend your legs straight out in front of you so your arms have to work a bit harder.

 Ah, the plank.
 We love the plank in all of its forms.
 It’s an isometric exercise that will strengthen your arm from your shoulder joint all the way down to your wrist – engaging nearly every muscle as you work to stay in balance.
 Working on those forearm muscles can help with hand and wrist swelling and reduce carpal tunnel pain as well.
 Every type of plank will target your core and glutes as well so this exercise really checks a lot of boxes.